Bijela (Pakra): Geography and hydrography

 The river is around 59 km long.
-It has its source in Ravna Gora mountain near the village of Novo Zvečevo in the vicinity the Papuk Geopark area in the region of western Slavonia.
-The upper course of the river flows westwards, then turns near the village of Kapetanovo Polje to the southwest finally mouthing into the Pakra near the village of Poljana.
+It has its source in Ravna Gora mountain near the village of Novo Zvečevo in the vicinity the Papuk Geopark area in western Slavonia.
+The upper course of the river flows westwards, then turns near the village of Kapetanovo Polje to the southwest, finally mouthing into the Pakra near the village of Poljana.

-Throughout its course, Bijela receives the waters of many tributaries, like Željnjak, Brekinska, Miletina rijeka, Koritska rijeka, Orlovac and others.
-For smaller vessels it is navigable for much of its lowland flow.
+Throughout its course, the Bijela receives the waters of many tributaries, like Željnjak, Brekinska, Miletina rijeka, Koritska rijeka and Orlovac.
+For smaller vessels, it is navigable for much of its lowland flow.

-Bijela is an important source of public water supplies, as well as for recreational use.
+The Bijela is an important source of public water supplies, as well as for recreational use.
 It is known for its recreational fishing, i. e. sport fishing.
 The most represented fishes in it are brown trout, common carp and grass carp.
 There are also several nearby fish ponds (like Pjeskara, Raminac or Uljanik) in the Bijela-Pakra area, available for sport fishing, but also for very significant commercial fishing (Ribnjak Poljana).